aplai168/database-structures/README.md

 ## Nightmare Mode

+**Note:** Please feel free to attempt the following in any order you would like.

 - [ ] Write a [`prefixTree`][prefixTree] that can handle autocomplete for T9-style texting
 - [ ] Write a [`bTree`][bTree]
 - [ ] Write a [`redBlackTree`][redBlackTree]
 - [ ] Design a data structure that finds every English word that can be made from a given bag of Scrabble letters
   * [ ] Optimize the algorithm and the data structure to return the set of words as quickly as possible
     * Your priority for this task is to optimize for time complexity, but do try to avoid wasted space in your solution
     * You can assume you have all the time required to do preprocessing on a dictionary of English words

 ## Resources